 Florida Highway Patrol Jobs

-The Division of the Florida Highway Patrol (FHP) is a division of the Florida Department of Highway Safety and Motor Vehicles and is the law enforcement agency that oversees the state’s roads and highways.
+The Division of the Florida Highway Patrol (FHP) is part of the Florida Department of Highway Safety and Motor Vehicles and the law enforcement agency that oversees the state’s roads and highways.
 It consists of 1,946 sworn positions and 529 non-sworn positions.

 The Florida Highway Patrol is divided into six bureaus: